Deep Learning the Functional Renormalization Group

-The promising outcome of our deep learning-based fRG procedure applied to the $t\!-\!t'\!-\!U$ Hubbard model naturally suggests its extension beyond the van Hove filling illustrated here as well as to more realistic models including non-local electronic interactions.
-It will be also important to explore whether transfer learning~\cite{tan2018survey} could mitigate the burden of training deep nets for similar Hamiltonians on other lattice geometries.
-On a more general perspective, our approach, in which the dynamics depends only on a ``small'' number of internal variables of the network, is expected to scale significantly better than any conventional implementation of the above-mentioned many-body algorithms, with potential benefit for future applications in regions of phase diagrams of quantum many-body systems that are currently hard to reach.
+In addition, the promising outcome of our deep learning-based fRG procedure naturally suggests its extension beyond the van Hove filling illustrated here as well as to more realistic models including non-local electronic interactions.
+It will be also important to explore whether transfer learning~\cite{tan2018survey} could mitigate the burden of training deep nets for similar Hamiltonians on other lattice geometries, and whether a rich set of learned latent variables allows for extracting equations from the data (symbolic regression)~\cite{SINDYPNAS} and for a resolution increase of the vertex.

-{\it Acknowledgments --} The authors are grateful to Ronny Thomale for providing the Fortran $N$-patch fRG code used to generate the ground truth data.
+{\it Acknowledgments --} The authors are grateful to Ronny Thomale for providing the Fortran $N$-patch fRG code used to generate the ground truth data, and to Daniel Springer and Tobias M\"{u}ller for stimulating discussions.
 The research leading to these results has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie Grant Agreement No. 897276 (BITMAP).
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170 and through the W{\"u}rzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter-ct.qmat Project- ID 390858490 - EXC 2147 as well as the Austrian Science Fund (FWF) through the project I 2794-N35.
 MM acknowledges support from the CCQ graduate fellowship in computational quantum physics.
 The Flatiron Institute is a division of the Simons Foundation.